langleyfoxall/xero-laravel/README.md

 ## Installation

-UXDM can be easily installed using Composer.
+Xero Laravel can be easily installed using Composer.
 Just run the following command from the root of your project.

 ```bash